Forward-backward SDEs with distributional coefficients: Introduction

 The literature on FBSDEs is large but to our knowledge there is very little about (forward-)backward equations with generalized functions (Schwartz distributions).
 In 1997-1998, Erraoui, Ouknine and Sbi \cite{erraoui-ouknine-sbi97, erraoui-ouknine-sbi98} studied (reflected) BSDEs with distribution as terminal condition.
 By applying the stochastic flow method, Bally and Matoussi \cite{bally_matoussi01} in 2001 studied stochastic PDE with terminal values and coefficients being distributions using Backward Doubly SDEs.
 In 2007, Hu and Tessitore \cite{hu_tessitore07} studied mild solutions of elliptic PDEs in Hilbert spaces by proving the regularity properties of a bounded solution of a BSDE with infinite horizon.
-Recently, Russo and Wurzer \cite{russo_wurzer15} studied a one-dimensional BSDEs indirectly involving distributional coefficients: They consider and solve a semilinear ODE with a distributional drift and study the associated one-dimensional martingale problem.
+Recently, Russo and Wurzer \cite{russo_wurzer15} studied a one-dimensional BSDE indirectly involving distributional coefficients: They consider and solve a semilinear ODE with a distributional drift and study the associated one-dimensional martingale problem.
 The martingales are then used to construct the solution of a martingale-driven BSDE with random terminal time.

-\emph{Motivation.} Our main motivation for studying irregular FBSDEs is theoretical curiosity.
-We relax notably the assumptions on the coefficients of Markovian systems of FBSDEs to allow for generalized functions, and investigate what kind of solutions one can expect in that case.
+We also cite the recent results of Diehl and Zhang \cite{diehl-zhang17} where the authors deal with BSDEs with Young integrals.